astrofum/na2020/README.md

 ### codes

-- [Pluto](codes/PLUTO.tar.gz).
-The code contains a fix related to a typo in `PLUTO/Tools/Python/define_problem.py` that causes problem for it to work with python 3.x.
+- [Pluto](http://plutocode.ph.unito.it/).
+Please note that we found a typo in the official code v.
+4.3. that causes problem for it to work with python 3.x.
+We have prepared a [fix](codes/patch_define_problem) that solves this issue.
+You can download this fixed version from [here](codes/PLUTO.tar.gz).